5 Things to Know About Francia Raisa's New BF Chris Adkins

 1. Christmas Spirit: On the day after Santa's arrival, Francia and Chris were spotted in Indianapolis enjoying 12 degree weather.
 In fact, the pair was able to enjoy a quick kiss on Instagram Stories when the snow was falling.
 So what brings the pair to the chilly town?
 According to a recent social media post, Chris considers Indianapolis "home."

 2. Behind the Magic: While you may not recognize Chris in front of the camera, he's been pretty occupied working behind the scenes as a cinematographer.
-In fact, his recent gig is an opportunity on ABC's black-ish.
+In fact, his most recent gig is an opportunity on ABC's black-ish.
 And to prove just how small of a town it is, Francia is currently working on the spin-off appropriately titled Grown-ish.

 3. Wanna Get Away: According to Instagram, Chris is more than a fan of traveling the world.
 And instead of simply enjoying some R&R, this explorer can often be found with his camera working and documenting the beauty around him.
 From India and Puerto Rico to Miami and Oregon, this man can't wait to explore all that the world has to offer.